cloudflare/terraform-provider-cloudflare/docs/resources/ruleset.md

 - `preserve_query_string` (Boolean) Preserve query string for redirect URL.
 - `status_code` (Number) Status code for redirect.
-- `target_url` (Block List, Max: 1) Target URL for redirect. (see [below for nested schema](#nestedblock--rules--action_parameters--from_value--target_url))
+- `target_url` (Block List) Target URL for redirect. (see [below for nested schema](#nestedblock--rules--action_parameters--from_value--target_url))

 <a id="nestedblock--rules--action_parameters--from_value--target_url"></a>
 ### Nested Schema for `rules.action_parameters.from_value.target_url`

 Optional:

 - `expression` (String) Use a value dynamically determined by the Firewall Rules expression language based on Wireshark display filters.
 Refer to the [Firewall Rules language](https://developers.cloudflare.com/firewall/cf-firewall-language) documentation for all available fields, operators, and functions.
-Conflicts with `"value"`.
 - `value` (String) Static value to provide as the HTTP request header value.
-Conflicts with `"expression"`.